Managing Sudden Wealth: What to Do With a Windfall

 A sudden wealth event or large cash windfall can change your life.
 So it’s important to step back and take stock of what it might mean for you.
 Goals often change when the realm of what’s possible expands.
 To help ensure you’ll have all options available to you, try to delay any major purchases or financial commitments until you have a financial plan.

 How to best use the proceeds from a windfall depends on a number of factors unique to your situation and the type of lump sum you received.
-Broadly, you have options for the proceeds: save it, spend it, invest it.
+Broadly, you have options for the proceeds: save it, spend it, or invest it.
 In many situations, the best approach will be some combination of the three.

 Many individuals experiencing a sudden wealth event didn’t have a financial advisor before the windfall.
 And if you are working with a professional, ensure they’re equipped to handle your new financial reality.